 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Most forms show progressive loss of strength and sensation distally to proximally, “length-dependent” affecting lower extremities first.
+The classical presentation of CMT shows progressive loss of strength and sensation distally to proximally, “length-dependent” affecting lower extremities first.

-Early Onset: Severe forms may have infant hypotonia with delayed motor milestones, toe walking and even arthrogryposis; most present before age 20, with clumsiness and abnormal gait.
+Early onset: severe forms may have infant hypotonia with delayed motor milestones, toe walking and even arthrogryposis; most present before age 20, with clumsiness and abnormal gait.
 Later onset cases may mimic slowly progressive acquired neuropathies.

 Rare forms may have proximal or predominantly upper extremity involvement.